F3real/F3real.github.io/content/crackmes_one1.md

 Recently, I've found interesting [post](https://medium.com/syscall59/solved-solving-mexican-crackme-82d71a28e189) about solving [Mexican](https://crackmes.one/crackme/5d63011533c5d46f00e2c305) crackme.

-Let's look in more depth how solution works and how to automatically solve it with radare2 using python.
+Let's look in depth how solution works and how is it automatically solving this crackme with radare2 and python.

 To analyze binary we can use: